Uncertainty Hangs Over Russias Account Of Plane Crash - UrduPoint

 Uncertainty Hangs Over Russia's Account Of Plane Crash

-The Russian defence and foreign ministries blamed Ukrainian forces for downing the IL-76 transport plane over the southern Belgorod region on Wednesday.
+The Russian defence and foreign ministries blamed Ukrainian forces for downing the IL-76 transport plane over the southern Belgorod region.

 They said 65 captured Ukrainian soldiers had been on board, as well as their escorts and the crew.